 Unicode version 9.0 is scheduled for release in June 2016.
-The final repertoire is not yet fixed, but currently 7,227 characters are scheduled for addition to Unicode 9.0, which will bring the total number of graphic and format characters in the Unicode Standard to 127,899 characters (in case you are concerned that Unicode is running out of space, that still leaves room for another 846,566 characters to be encoded).
-In summary, Unicode 9.0 will include at least 9 new blocks (named ranges of characters) and cover at least 4 new scripts (Osage, Bhaiksuki, Marchen and Tangut), making a total of 268 blocks and 133 scripts.
-I will update this post with new figures when the final repertoire for Unicode 9.0 is fixed.
+The final repertoire is now fixed, and 7,500 characters (including 72 emoji) will be added to Unicode 9.0.
+This will bring the total number of graphic and format characters in the Unicode Standard to 128,172 characters (in case you are concerned that Unicode is running out of space, that still leaves room for another 846,293 characters to be encoded).
+In summary, Unicode 9.0 wil include 11 new blocks (named ranges of characters) and cover 6 new scripts (Osage, Newa, Bhaiksuki, Marchen, Tangut, and Adlam), making a total of 270 blocks and 135 scripts.

 |Provisional Character Name||Source|